top of page

 I am a graduate of the 4-year training course at the Hakomi Israel Institute for Mindfulness-Based Psychotherapy.
 I did my practicum at the Mental Health Center in Be'er Sheva, in the psychiatric day care department, which operates with a humanistic-social approach and integrates psychedelic-informed processes to treat post-traumatic stress disorder (PTSD).

-I occasionally lecture and lead experiential workshops to explore the flexibility of the experience of the self in interpersonal encounters and movement in space.
+Based on this in-depth investigation, I occasionally lecture and lead experiential workshops to explore the flexibility of the experience of the self in interpersonal encounters and movement in space.

 Therapeutic and clinical training